phpDocumentor/fig-standards/proposed/phpdoc-tags.md

 ### 5.1. @api

-The @api tag is used to declare "Structural Elements" as being suitable for consumption by third parties.
+The @api tag is used to highlight "Structural Elements" as being part of the primary public API of a package.

 #### Syntax